Anniversary of the 2021 Texas Freeze: What’s Legislation Got to Do With It?

 While this legislation is a step in the right direction, there should be a bigger focus on alternative, clean energy sources to help keep the grid resilient.

-Is Renewable Energy the Answer?
+Is Alternative Energy the Answer?

 Growing scientific evidence shows Winter Storm Uri ties to climate change.